lsst-dm/dmtn-271/index.rst

 2. Quanta are built for the active tasks or a subset thereof via one or more calls to :meth:`~PipelineWorkspaceButler.build_quanta`.
    Quanta are persisted to the workspace in an implementation-defined way (the first implementation will use files similar to the ``.qgraph`` files we currently save externally).
-   In a sharded workspace, the quanta for different disjoint sets of shard data IDs (not arbitrary data IDs!) may be built separately - at first incrementally, by serial calls to :meth:`~PipelineWorkspaceButler.build_quanta`, but eventually concurrent calls or `multiprocessing` parallelism should be possible as well.
+   In a sharded workspace, the quanta for different disjoint sets of shard data IDs (not arbitrary data IDs!) may be built separately - at first incrementally, by serial calls to :meth:`~PipelineWorkspaceButler.build_quanta`, but eventually concurrent calls or :mod:`multiprocessing` parallelism should be possible as well.
-   We also eventually expect to support building the quanta for subsequent tasks in separate (but serial) allowing different ``where`` expressions (etc) for different tasks within the same graph, though again this will may not be included at first.
+   We also eventually expect to support building the quanta for subsequent tasks in separate (but serial) calls, allowing different ``where`` expressions (etc) for different tasks within the same graph.
-   This is actually a really big deal: it's a major step towards finally addressing the infamous :jira:`DM-21904` problem, which is what prevents us from building a correct quantum graph for a full DRP pipeline.
+   This is actually a really big deal: it's a major step towards finally addressing the infamous :jira:`DM-21904` problem, which is what prevents us from building a correct quantum graph for a full DRP pipeline on even small amounts of data.
    Very large scale productions (of the sort handled by Campaign Management) will continue to be split up into multiple workspaces/collections with external sharding, but smaller CI and developer-initiated runs of the full pipeline should possible within a single workspace, with a single batch submission and a single output :attr:`~lsst.daf.butler.CollectionType.RUN` collection.
    :meth:`WorkspaceButler.transfer_inputs` does nothing on a :class:`PipelineWorkspaceButler` unless quanta have already been generated.